AlainParadis/designschool/_topics/books-pinocchio.md

   ### Create Book Documents

   Start by creating an InDesign document.
-This is the file which will serve as the master file from which all the other book files will be based.
+This is the file which will serve as the parent file from which all the other book files will be based.
 This is the format:

   <figure>
       <img class="size50" alt="new-document-setup" src="/images/indesign-books-pinocchio/new-document-setup.jpg">